iivvaannxx/magento-order-management/README.md

 potentially some authentication as well (due to the nature of the application).

-Therefore, I decided to go with a simpler approach: a CI/CD pipeline that would run on GitHub Actions and package the application as a Docker image.
+Therefore, I decided to go with a simpler approach: a CI/CD pipeline that would run on GitHub Actions and package the application as a Docker image, which is then published to Docker Hub.

 ## How to run